 Just like other exams, logical reasoning plays an important role in the Symbiosis Law Admission Test, i.e., SLAT as well.
 Since, the law is all about reading the legislation, rules, regulations, by-laws, etc., understanding the logical basis of the same and giving them apt interpretation, hence, a separate section is devoted to logical reasoning.

-In this article, you will learn how to prepare for the logical reasoning section of the SET - LAW entrance examination.
-The points that will be covered in this article will help you to crack this section comfortably.
+In this article, you will get the tips to crack the SLAT logical reasoning section of SLAT entrance examination.
+The points that will be covered in this article will help you to crack SLAT logical reasoning section comfortably.

 Important Areas: First of all, understand the areas from which the questions usually appear in this section.

-We have come up with some suggestions and tips for a concrete preparation strategy to help you score well in this section of SET:
+We have come up with some suggestions and tips for a concrete preparation strategy to help you score well in this section of SLAT:

 Illustration 1: What will come in the place of question mark in the following question?
 6, 13, 28, 59, ?

 Sol: The logic applied here is 6 x 2 + 1 = 13, then 13 x 2 + 2 = 28, after that 28 x 2 + 3 = 59.
 Now the answer will be 59 x 2 + 4 = 122.

 Learning: In this logic the multiplicative number is a constant value but the additive number is increased by 1 every time.
 Similarly the logic could be that that multiplicative number is changed every time and the additive is same.
 Even both the multiplicative and the additive numbers could be changed to create a question.

 Illustration 2: What will come in the place of question mark in the following question?
 QPO, SRQ, UTS, WVU, ?